e-ucm/rage-analytics/README.md

 We rely on [docker](https://docs.docker.com/installation/) to modularize and simplify deployment; and on [docker-compose](https://docs.docker.com/compose/) to manage and orchestrate (or, dare I say, _compose_) those containers.

+## Hardware and Software Requirements

+In theory:

+- anywhere with docker v1.7 (or greater) and docker-compose v1.4.2 (or greater) installed
+- >=12 Gb free HDD space, 8 6 Gb RAM.
+Note that one of the services, MongoDB, requires 3.4 Gb free HDD space to run.

+Our testing environment:

+- ubuntu 14.04 and 14.10 x64, both stand-alone and running in VirtualBox VMs under Windows hosts
+- docker v1.9, docker-compose v1.5
+- >=12 Gb free HDD space, 8 Gb RAM

 ## Simple usage

 0. Open a shell in a recent linux (we use Ubuntu 14.04+).
 You must be root (`sudo su -`) unless you already have `docker` running and a compatible version of `docker-compose` installed